Arhat - A Worthy One

-In Theravada Buddhism ― the dominant school of southeast Asia ― it is thought there is only one buddha per age of humankind; each age is an unimaginably long time.
+In Theravada Buddhism ― the dominant school of southeast Asia ― it is believed there is only one buddha per age of humankind; each age is an unimaginably long time.
 The buddha of the current age is our historical Buddha, Siddhartha Gautama.
 Another person who realizes enlightenment within this age is not called buddha.
 Instead, he or she is an arhat (Sanskrit) or arahant (Pali) — “worthy one” or “perfected one.”
 The principal difference between an arhat and a buddha is that only a buddha is a world teacher, the one who opens the door for all others.

 Arhat is a perfected person, one who has gained insight into the true nature of existence and has achieved nirvana (spiritual enlightenment).
 The arhat, having freed himself from the bonds of desire, will not be reborn in the current state of existence.